 For the more advanced gardener, Toni suggests the following, “Pick the species you want in your yard, and provide the right home setting.
 I’m not a gardener, so I had to see it to believe it, and it actually worked!”
 Whether it’s a tree snag, or a chimney swift tower similar to this video, there are countless creative ways to offer cover to wild parents and their young.
 Look for different ideas and specifications for places for raise young here.

-Step six: Get certified!
+Step seven: Get certified!
 Now it’s time to pat yourself on the back and have your yard nationally recognized by the National Wildlife Federation.
 By filling out the online application and submitting it along with an application fee, you receive free benefits such as a year of the National Wildlife Magazine.
 You’ll also join the Million Pollinator Garden Challenge, a national effort to restore habitat for the over 1,000 vertebrates (including birds and mammals) and 100,000 invertebrates (including insects such as bees and butterflies) that pollinate plants.
 Additionally, purchasing a sign and posting it will explain what you are doing and why and encourage others to do the same!
 By becoming certified, you’ll join the ranks of conscientious home gardeners who are taking the fate of our wild places, plants and creatures into their own hands.

 Stay tuned for the final article in this series, which will look at the positive impact you may see as a result of your work. – Meredith Southard

 An animal lover since she could shriek the word “doggie,” Meredith Southard has written for national and statewide publications on topics such as wildlife rehabilitation and rescue, conservation dogs, and the animals of Ohio’s wetlands.
 On warm spring nights she can be found traipsing around vernal pools with a flashlight, looking for salamanders and frogs.